peteseta/physics-ia/main.typ

 The graph cannot be linearized within the scope of the IA due to requiring Taylor series approximations @ratkowskyTaylorSeriesLinearization1975.
-Therefore, the data will be compared to the theoretical simulation data, to which a Gaussian function is fitted.
+Therefore, the data will be compared to the theoretical simulation data.

 == Comparison with Theoretical Data
-Using the process outlined in @background_information, the theoretical harmonic frequency with the highest amplitude $f_"modeled"$ was calculated for each variation of the picking length $x_1$.
-The collected data was then compared against the theoretical data, as shown in @comparison_data_table and
+As outlined in @model_background, the theoretical harmonic frequency with the highest amplitude $f_"modeled"$ was calculated for each variation of the picking length $x_1$.
+The collected data from the experiment (@processed_data) was then compared with the theoretical data, as shown in @comparison_data_table and
 @comparison_figure.

 #figure(